Pindad P3

-The Pindad P3 is a double action/single action semi-automatic pistol made by PT Pindad, intended to be a compact and unobtrusive pistol.
+The Pindad P3 is a double action/single action semi-automatic pistol made by PT Pindad as a compact and unobtrusive pistol for self-defense.

 Design

 The Pindad P3 is chambered in .32 ACP and has a magazine capacity of 12.
+It resembles a compact version of the Taurus PT92 due to its Beretta-like design with a frame-mounted safety.

 The sight on the P3 is a tritium three dot sight that was also used on the P1 and P2.